dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 </html>
 ```

-**Note:** We referenced the Firebase and FirebaseUI library too.
-The firebaseUI library provides simple, customizable UI bindings on top of Firebase SDKS to eliminate boilerplate code and promote best practices.
+**Note:** We referenced the Firebase and FirebaseUI libraries.
+The FirebaseUI library provides simple, customizable UI bindings on top of Firebase SDKs to eliminate boilerplate code and promote best practices.

-This is the style file code.
-Create a `style.css` file and add the code to it.
+Create a `style.css` file and add the code to it:

 _style.css_